Get on the path to results today.

 A “class action” or “representative action” is a lawsuit brought by one or more claimants as representatives for an entire group of claimants who have been negatively affected by a common violation but who do not need to participate in the lawsuit to be awarded a recovery.
 A class/representative action suit may occur when many different people combine similar complaints.
 This saves court time and allows a single judge to hear all the concerns at the same time, and come to one settlement or resolution for all parties.
 This process creates a procedure for redressing a relatively small claim that might otherwise be too costly to litigate on an individual basis.

 A Private Attorney General Act (PAGA) action pursuant to Labor Code §§ 2699, et seq. is similar to a class action and is often referred to as a representative action.
 The difference is the plaintiff-employee is essentially standing in the shoes of the California Labor Commissioner whose goal is to recover penalties for an employer’s violation of the Labor Code on behalf of the state and aggrieved employees whom she/he represents.
-Seventy-five percent of the money recovered in these types of actions is payable to the state and 35% is payable to the aggrieved employees.
+65% of the money recovered in these types of actions is payable to the state and 35% is payable to the aggrieved employees.

 Class representatives and plaintiff-employees in PAGA actions are often awarded incentive fees by the court.
 These fees are in addition to what Class representatives and plaintiff-employees in PAGA actions can earn from the suit itself.